- If you have missed the live streaming, it’s now available to watch here.

 Should you qualify for a deduction in respect of home office expenses, the amount must be calculated on the following basis: A / B x total costs, where:

-- A = the area in m² of the area specifically equipped and used regularly and exclusively for trade e.g. employment
+- A = the area in m² of the part specifically equipped and used regularly and exclusively for trade (namely, the qualifying home office)

 - B = the total area in m² of the residence (including any outbuildings and the area used for trade in the residence)

-- Total costs = the costs incurred in the acquisition and upkeep of the property (excluding expenses of a capital nature).*
+- Total costs = the costs incurred that are linked closely to the premises (such as rent, rates and taxes, repairs, and electricity), excluding expenses of a capital nature.*

-*Note that only expenses relating to the premises must be apportioned based on floor area (such as for example rent, interest on bond, rates and taxes, cleaning, etc.) Expenses that do not relate to the premises (such as wear and tear on equipment and furniture) do not need to be apportioned based on floor area.
+*Note that only expenses relating to the premises must be apportioned based on floor area (for example, rent, rates and taxes, cleaning, etc.).
+Expenses that are not in connection with the premises (such as wear and tear on equipment and furniture used for trade purposes) do not need to be apportioned based on floor area.

 Where will I claim home office expenses on my Income Tax Return (ITR12)?